 The disadvantages of the periareolar incision is the surgeon is cutting through some of the breast ducts.
 Firstly this can this interfere with future breast feeding.
 Secondly it exposes the breast implant to naturally occurring bacteria which live in the ducts.
 Dr Sam Cunneen works tirelessly to avoid any exposure to bacteria so his preference is to avoid this incision.

 Finally the periareolar scar is also quite obvious when going topless.
 This is a tell tale sign of a breast augmentation.

 This breast augmentation incision is made in the line of the armpit.
 The advantage of this incision is that it forms a well hidden scar.

 The disadvantages are that the incision is a long way from the final position of the breast implant.
 Hence it is very difficult for the surgeon to see exactly where they are placing the implant.
 Consequently it is impossible to accurately control how the breast tissue slides over the muscle to interact with the implant.
-When these factors are not carefully controlled the result can be asymmetry and a double bubble deformity.

 The final point to make regarding the scar is that while the scar is quite hidden, even when topless, it is visible when a patient raises her arms.

 Infra mammary fold (IMF)